Students try to stay motivated during MAP testing

 Teachers, on the other hand, are concerned about students’ progress since they can use the test scores for that purpose, but the students themselves are not really convinced of the test's effectiveness when there is hardly any motivation.

-"I really don't believe MAP testing is completely pointless, but most of the students just don't really take it seriously, " a junior Kareem said.
+"I really don't believe MAP testing is completely pointless, but most of the students just don't really take it seriously, " junior Kareem Nardi said.
 "Similarly, people just pick random answers because their grades won't be affected."

 Disregarding the significance of MAP testing is a common thing among students, as it doesn't have any direct impact on their class grades.
 In the absence of such a measure, some spend only a little time on the test, so that, if done, the results might not be as accurate for both students and teachers.